pic4xiu/SomethingToPlay/README.md

 # SomethingToPlay

-Several projects independently developed by myself are mainly related to the combination of AI and security.
+Several projects independently developed by myself , which mainly related to the combination of AI and security.

 ## C2C
 > [A C&C completed using https](https://github.com/pic4xiu/SomethingToPlay/tree/main/C2C)